Exporting metrics, logs, and traces

 By default, Akka filters traces and exports them to your Akka Console.
 You’ll get 1% of the traces produced by your services.
 You can adjust this percentage according to your needs.

 This filtering is known as head sampling.
-To configure it, you need to set your observability descriptor as follows:
+To configure it, you need to set your observability descriptor as follows and update the observability configuration:

 traces: